HaloSigner/Journal-Prepare-/README.md

 ## Future Work

-To strengthen and extend this framework—and in anticipation of reviewer feedback—we plan to:

 1. **Broaden biological scope:**
    - Incorporate multiple cancer and non-cancer cell lines (beyond U2OS, A549, ES2, HCC44) to assess and improve model generalizability across diverse cellular contexts.
    - Integrate multi-concentration and time-course Cell Painting profiles to capture dynamic DDR induction kinetics.